resohead/Filesize/README.md

 ```

 ### For Humans
-This will automatically convert the given size to the most useful human format.
+This will automatically convert the given size to the most useful human format (defaults to decmial, i.e. GB)

 ```php